Thursday, January 31, 2002

 The case of the detainees will be heard in an American court.
 U.S. District Court Judge A. Howard Matz in Los Angeles has agreed to hear on Tuesday morning a petition of habeas corpus.
 The petition, filed by attorney Stephen Yagman on behalf of a coalition of clergy, professors and civil rights attorneys, alleges that the detainees are Prisoners of War, are being held in violation of the Geneva Convention and the U.S. Constitution, and that as such they are being denied due process.

 ” ‘All people captured on a battlefield are assumed automatically to be prisoners of war,’ Mr. Darcy Christen of the ICRC said.
-‘They should be considered prisoners of war until a tribunal, defined by the Geneva Conventions, decides otherwise.’
+‘They should be considered prisoners of war until a tribunal, defined by the Geneva Conventions, decides otherwise.’… and the United Nations

 Mr. Christen said that the Geneva Conventions don't give immunity from prosecution for crimes, but added that ‘you cannot punish someone simply for being a combatant’."